Expatriates in the United Arab Emirates: Senegalese

 The population of Senegalese people in the UAE is around 700 to 800.

 South Africans

+Estimates show that the number of south africans in the UAE was around 50,000 in 2009 and around 100,000 in 2014.

 South Sudanese

 A South Sudanese community is present in the UAE.
 They are mainly Christians.
 They were treated as part of the Sudanese community; however, after South Sudan achieved independence from Sudan in 2011, South Sudanese expatriates living in the UAE were required to apply for new South Sudanese passports.
 The UAE airline Flydubai operates several flights a week from Dubai to Juba.

 Ugandans

 About 70,000 Ugandans live in Dubai.
 There is a Ugandans in Dubai Association.

-Zimbabweans

-Approximately 5000 Zimbabweans live in the UAE.
-They are mainly employed in the aviation, industry, tourism and hospitality sectors.